 If the application in this example needs to retrieve vertex data from each of the 10 pages in use by the application, then each page must be cached into RAM.
-This process will likely require eight paging operations, which can be quite expensive, given that disk access is several orders of magnitude slower than RAM access.
-However, if the application could rearrange data such that it all resided on one page, no paging by the virtual memory manager would be required, and access times for this data would improve dramatically.
-This is known as data locality, or the property of one piece of data residing "close" to another piece of data in memory.
-If data locality can be improved, by storing frequently-used data in adjcent memory, performance may improve as well.
+This process will likely require eight paging operations, which can be quite expensive given that disk access is several orders of magnitude slower than RAM access.
+However, if the application could rearrange data such that it all resided on one page, the virtual memory manager would not be required to page, and access times for this data would improve dramatically.
+This property of one piece of data residing "close" to another piece of data in memory is known as data locality.
+If data locality can be improved by storing freqently-used data in adjacent memory, performance may improve as well.
 Understanding data access patterns is key to understanding and improving data locality.

-When data is resident on pages in main memory, it must then be transferred to the CPU (see Figure 2.2) in order for operations to be performed on it.
+When data resides on pages in main memory, it must then be transferred to the CPU (see Figure 2.3) for operations to be performed on it.
 The process by which data is copied from main memory into cache memory is similar to the process by which data is paged into main memory.
 As memory locations are required by the operating program, they must be copied ultimately into the registers.
 Figure 2.5 shows the data arrangement of cache lines in pages and both caches.

 To get data to the registers, active data must first be cached into L2 and then L1 caches.
 Data is transferred from pages in main memory to L2 cache in chunks known as cache lines.
 A cache line is a linear block of address space of a system-dependent size.
-Level-2 (L2) caches are typically sized between 32-128 bytes in length.
-As data is required by the CPU, data from L2 cache must be copied into a faster level-1 (L1) cache, again of a system-dependent size, typically of around 32 bytes.
-Finally, the actual data required from within the L1 cache is copied into the registers, and operated upon by the CPU.
-This is the physical path through which data must flow to be able to be operated on by the CPU.
+Level-2 (L2) caches are typically sized between 32 and 128 bytes in length.
+As data is required by the CPU, data from L2 cache must be copied into a faster level-1 (L1) cache of a system-dependent size, typically 32 bytes.
+Finally, the actual data required from within the L1 cache is copied into the registers where the CPU operates on it.
+This is the physical path through which data must flow to enable the CPU to operate on it.